-I define myself as a cell biologist.
-My specific research focus within cell biology is to understand the mechanisms that allow for unregulated cell growth; a basic hallmark of cancer.
+My specific research focus within cell biology is to understand the mechanisms that allow for unregulated cell growth: a basic hallmark of cancer.
 Cancer has long been understood to be a genetic disease.
 To date, there are over 100 genes implicated in promoting cancer when mutated.
 In particular, I use fruit flies (Drosophila melanogaster) as a model for the underlying genetic changes that subvert the normal biology of cell growth and division.
-We share a lot more with fruit flies than one would guess from a superficial glance – including over 2/3rds of the genes known to play a direct role in human disease1.
+We share a lot more with fruit flies than one would guess from a superficial glance – including over 2/3rds of the genes known to play a direct role in human disease (1).
 Most of the “rules” governing cellular growth and division have been highly conserved throughout evolution, allowing researchers to genetically manipulate fruit flies until an approximation of cancer arises.
 In attempt to identify novel genes that could contribute to unregulated cellular growth, I performed an unbiased, genetic screen during my postdoctoral work.
-Ongoing projects in my lab focus on three of the approximately 35 genes isolated in the screen.
+Ongoing projects in my lab focus on two of the approximately 35 genes isolated in the screen.

-The majority of the research students in the laboratory have devoted their effort to a protein called PRL-1 (Phosphatase in Regenerating Liver-1).
-Since isolating it in my genetic screen, its human homologue has become a “biomarker” for colon cancer metastasis5; that is high levels of expression in human tumors significantly correlate with the ability of new tumors arising at a second site.
+The majority of the research students in the laboratory have devoted their effort to investigating protein called PRL-1 (Phosphatase in Regenerating Liver-1).
+Since isolating it in my genetic screen, its human homologue has become a “biomarker” for colon cancer metastasis (4); that is high levels of expression in human tumors significantly correlate with the ability of new tumors arising at a second site.
 The current data on human PRLs (there are three family members) includes contradictory findings and no clear mechanism(s) of how PRLs could contribute to cancer.
 We have found that PRL-1 actually functions to inhibit cell division in normal cells, suggesting that other genetic or environmental events are needed to convert PRL-1 function.
-We have recently published the first paper to characterize PRL-1 in a model organism, which can be found here.
-Main projects in the lab involve examining PRL-1 function in cancerous environments (i.e. addition of oncogenes or removal of tumor suppressors), examining PRL-1 function while manipulating its subcellular distribution and lastly, using genetic interaction tests to place PRL-1 in a signaling pathway similar to what we accomplished with Rheb.
+We published the first paper to characterize PRL-1 in a model organism, which can be found here.